HomeAbout UsBusinessPersonalNews & ArticlesContactReceived a debt collection letter?Download our 'Income and Expenditure' form here

 Kamal is routinely instructed to deal with matters concerning children, whether this be to secure financial provision for them or to determine their living arrangements (in this Jurisdiction or abroad).

-Outside of work, Kamal is an avid fitness enthusiast and a long suffering supporter of Crystal Palace FC.
+Outside of work, Kamal enjoys spending time with his family and is an avid fitness enthusiast and a long-suffering supporter of Crystal Palace FC.
 Kamal also provides mentoring via the Princes Trust and the LYLG Mentor Scheme.
-He has previously held the role of Trustee of a small charity, focussed on relieving the effects of homelessness in Crawley and formerly held the role of Trustee with the Tandridge Trust.
+He has previously held the role of Trustee for a small charity focussed on relieving the effects of homelessness and the Tandridge Trust.

 Notable Cases: